 The above photo initially baffled me, as I wasn’t quite sure what I was looking at.
 The honeycomb structure is what caused the confusion, as the Chikuno Cube is normally shown as a black, charcoal cube, and its honeycomb composition is not usually highlighted.
-If you’re not familiar, the Chikuno Cube is made of activated bamboo charcoal and clay, and with tiny air pockets, the cube absorbs odor; to “recharge” the cube, just set it in direct sunlight for a few hours.
-The simple wood base gives the cube a home, allowing it to make sense amongst your other things in your closet or bathroom.
-And, yes, $68 is quite a bit of money to spend on a air freshener, however, I’d argue it’s a much better alternative (both in function and in the looks department) to some of your other choices*.
+If you’re not familiar, the Chikuno Cube is made of activated bamboo charcoal and clay.
+The cube absorbs odors thanks to its tiny air pockets.
+To “recharge” the cube, just set it in direct sunlight for a few hours.
+The simple wood base gives the cube a home, allowing it to make sense amongst your other special things in your closet or bathroom.
+And, yes, $68 is quite a bit of money to spend on a air freshener, but I’d argue it’s a much better alternative (both in function and in the looks department) to some of your other choices*.

 Made by Morihata